elemental/elemental-web/source/doc-dev/lapack-like/props.rst

 Trefethen's *Computation of pseudospectra* for a comprehensive review).
-In particular, Elemental begins by computing the Schur decomposition of the given matrix, which preserves the :math:`\epsilon`-pseudospectrum, up to round-off error, and then simultaneously performs many Lanczos decompositions on the inverse normal matrix for each shift in a manner which communicates no more data than a standard triangular solve with many right-hand sides.
+In particular, Elemental begins by computing the Schur decomposition of the given matrix, which preserves the :math:`\epsilon`-pseudospectrum, up to round-off error, and then simultaneously performs many Implicitly Restarted Arnoldi (IRA) iterations with the inverse normal matrix for each shift in a manner which communicates no more data than a standard triangular solve with many right-hand sides.
 Converged pseudospectrum estimates are deflated after convergence.

 The second approach is quite similar and, instead of reducing to triangular